 To avoid this, here are some of WordPress’s best data backup plugins.

-• Backup Buddy—For $80 per year, it creates an automatic scheduled backup of a website that is stored securely in the cloud.
+Solid Backups (formerly Backup Buddy) – For $99 per year, it creates automatic scheduled backups of a website that are stored securely in the cloud via their Solid Stash service.

 At ProfileTree, we’ve helped numerous Belfast businesses recover from data loss situations.
 Our WordPress support services include regular backups and disaster recovery planning to protect your business website investment.